How To Cook A Pork Loin Roast

 What You’ll Need For This Pork Loin Roast Recipe

 To cook the perfect pork roast, you’ll need two things: The meat itself, and the spices and seasonings that make up the spice rub you’ll treat the meat with before cooking.
 While it’s not super complicated, there are a few things to keep in mind when choosing each of those two.

 The Pork Loin Roast

 First of all, you’ll need the pork roast, the star of the show.
-Pork loin is a cut taken from the tissue along the top section of the pig’s rib cage.
-You can get pork loin in a variety of forms, like chops or steaks, but in this case you’re going to want a roast.
+Pork tenderloin is a cut taken from the tissue along the top section of the pig’s rib cage.
+You can get pork loin in a variety of forms, like pork chops or steaks, but in this case you’re going to want a pork roast.
 A roast is sometimes called a joint instead.

-A pork loin roast can be purchased either bone in, meaning it still has the loin ribs attached to the meat, or boneless, which is what you’re going to want here.
+A pork loin roast can be purchased either bone in, meaning it still has the loin ribs attached to the meat, or boneless pork loin, which is what you’re going to want here.
 A pork loin roast should be around two and a half to three pounds in weight, and should have a good-sized layer of fat covering one side of the meat.